mvpoyatt/sign-pay/client/react/README.md

 - Polygon Mainnet (137) & Amoy (80002)
 - Avalanche C-Chain (43114) & Fuji (43113)

-## Example
+## Complete Example

-See the [Next.js example](../../../examples/react-nextjs/) for a complete working implementation.
+See the [Next.js example](../../../examples/react-nextjs/) for a full e-commerce implementation with dynamic pricing and order processing.

 ## License